-1. Enter a declaratory judgment in favor of Plaintiff and against Defendants, declaring as follows:
+- 1. Enter a declaratory judgment in favor of Plaintiff and against Defendants, declaring as follows: - (a) Plaintiff's losses incurred in connection with the Closure Orders and the necessary interruption of its businesses stemming from the COVID-19 pandemic are insured losses under the Policy;

-- (a) Plaintiff's losses incurred in connection with the Closure Orders and the necessary interruption of its businesses stemming from the COVID-19 pandemic are insured losses under the Policies; - (b) Defendants waived any right it may have had to assert defenses to coverage or otherwise seek to bar or limit coverage for Plaintiff's losses by issuing blanket coverage denials without conducting a claim investigation as required under Tennessee law; and - (c) Defendants are obligated to pay Plaintiff for the full amount of the losses incurred and to be incurred in connection with the covered business losses related to the Closure Orders during the indemnity period and the necessary interruption of its businesses stemming from the COVID-19 pandemic. - 2.
-Enter a judgment on Count II of the Complaint in favor of Plaintiff and against to all attorneys' fees and related costs incurred for the prosecution of this coverage action against
+- (b) Defendants waived any right it may have had to assert defenses to coverage or otherwise seek to bar or limit coverage for Plaintiff's losses by issuing blanket coverage denials without conducting a claim investigation as required under Tennessee law; and - (c) Defendants are obligated to pay Plaintiff for the full amount of the losses incurred and to be incurred in connection with the covered business losses related to the Closure Orders during the indemnity period and the necessary interruption of its businesses stemming from the COVID-19 pandemic.

+2. Enter a judgment on Count II of the Complaint in favor of Plaintiff and against